seetaresearch/dragon/docs/api/python/caffe/layers.rst

   : Apply the tanh function.

   `class Tile <layers/Tile.html>`_
-  : Tile the input according to the given multiples.
+  : Repeat the input according to the given axis.

 .. toctree::
   :hidden: